 This course forms the first stage of our full diploma training so is the first step for those interested in training to become a professional hypnotherapist.
 You can view the diploma course structure here to see how this Certificate Course (Stage 1) fits into the Diploma training programme.

 This course is mainly focused on basic hypnotherapy assessment, hypnotic induction, and the use of suggestion; it presents a rounded basic training in traditional hypnotherapy.
-The course is based on the cognitive-behavioural model of hypnosis – and therefore what you learn lends itself very well to being integrated with cognitive behavioural therapy.
+The course is based on the cognitive-behavioural model of hypnosis – and therefore what you learn lends itself very well to being integrated with cognitive behavioural therapy and mindfulness-based approaches.

-Our presentation of hypnosis is based on experimental and clinical research and removes much of the mystique around hypnosis – presented a common sense model of hypnosis that is more acceptable to the general public as well as something that can be learned and practiced (rather than something that is “done to us”.)
-Importantly this approach to hypnosis this allows it to be integrated into mainstream psychology (cognitive science and behavioural science) rather than remain as an outlier in the domain of abnormal psychology (trances, dissociation etc.)
+The presentation of hypnosis is based on experimental and clinical research and removes much of the mystique around hypnosis, we offer a common sense model of hypnosis that is both more acceptable to the general public as well as something that can be learned and practiced (it’s something the client is “doing” rather than something that is “done to the client”.)
+Importantly this approach to hypnosis this allows it to be integrated into mainstream psychology (cognitive science and behavioural science – and the approach of teaching coping skills) rather than remain as an outlier in the domain of abnormal psychology (with talk of trances, dissociation etc.)